davidfstr/Crystal-Web-Archiver/README.md

   the source of a group cannot be changed in the UI.
     * As a workaround, create a new group with the desired changes and delete the old group.

-* Links to Twitter (ex: "https://twitter.com/#!/THEMAnimeReview") are not followed correctly.
-This is because the fragment component of URLs (ex: "#!/THEMAnimeReview") are treated as insignificant and only the base URL (ex: "https://twitter.com/") is downloaded.
-This behavior is consistent with 99% of URLs used on other sites.

 * robots.txt is not obeyed.
     * In practice this isn't a big issue since the user is required to explicitly define which pages should be downloaded.